ChawerKamanga/waves_clone/README.md

-# Waved Medial Player UI Clone
+# Waved Media Player UI Clone

 A Clone of a Malawian Music Player UI.